meghapsimatrix/wildmeta/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This release fixed a small bug with parallelization.
+This version implements functionals for calculating bootstrap F statistics, fixes bugs in parallel processing setup that led to NA results for models estimated with rma.mv() and updates updated internals of plot.Wald_test_wildmeta to avoid use of ggplot2::aes_string(), which is now deprecated.

 ## Test environments